 The University of Pittsburgh IRB requires investigators to complete the human subjects training program developed by CITI (Collaborative Institutional Training Institute).
 Because CITI is so widely used, Pitt/UPMC investigators who fulfill the requirements will likely meet most or all of the training requirements mandated at other institutions (including the VA Healthcare System) or by certain funding agencies (including the Department of Defense).

 All students, faculty and staff must complete specific training that may vary depending on their discipline and research activities.
 University of Pittsburgh training draws on resources provided by the Collaborative Institutional Training Institute (CITI), as well as by University of Pittsburgh Internet-based Studies in Education & Research (ISER).
-Detailed information on training requirements is available on the Research Conduct & Compliance (RCCO) website.
+Detailed information on training requirements is available on the Office of Research Protections (ORP) website.

-It may take 24 hours after completion of the required modules before access to OSIRIS is granted since reports are generated nightly.
+It may take 24-48 hours after completion of the required modules before access to the IRB application is granted since reports are generated nightly.
 Plan to devote approximately 3 to 5 hours to complete the entire curriculum, which can be taken over a period of time.

 At a minimum, the IRB requires successful completion of the Responsible Conduct of Research course and one of the Human Subject courses prior to accessing the IRB application (OSIRIS) and prior to any interactions /interventions with human subjects or identifiable private information.
 It is the Principal Investigator's responsibility to ensure that all members of the study team complete the required training based on the research being conducted and complete the refresher courses before they expire.